A diary romance of addictive non-love

 You perked up.
 “Mmm.
 What about it?”

 “You could put it on me.
-Use commands—sit, lie down, roll over.
-Then do whatever you want.”
+Use doggy commands like, sit, lie down, roll over.
+Then do whatever you wanted.”

 Your smile was wicked.